 Just as some would write down their experiences and encounters in a travel diary, I try to materialize into clay and bronze memories of my wonderful trips throughout the wilderness of the Americas and Africa where, I enjoy so much the sumptuous beauty of nature, and the emotions provided by the encounter - in their habitat - with wild and free animals.

-My very first support went to The David Sheldrick Wildlife Trust, a wonderful organization dedicated in rescuing young Kenyan orphan elephants, whose mothers had been killed by poachers, before sending them back to the wild.
+Very concerned by the disappearance of a great number of wild species over the recents decades, I support several organisation that are dedicated to the preservation of wildlife such as The David Sheldrick Wildlife Trust, a wonderful organization that's rescuing and raising orphan elephants, whose mothers had been killed by poachers, before sending them back to the wild.

-My work is also available on the ArAnimA website, where 20% of the sales are donated to some foundation for the preservation of animals.
+My work is also available on the ArAnimA website, where 20% of the sales made through their site are donated to various foundations dedicated to the animal protection.

 So, sculpting is my passion, offering great happy moments.
-It reminds us also of how wildlife can be so beautiful, valuable and fragile.
-And, for me, it is a way to fight for its preservation thanks to the support for these outstanding organizations, and help making a difference.
+It reminds us also of how wildlife can be so beautiful, valuable and fragile and should be protected.

 I invite you to share my passion and visit my site !